ryanzhangofficial/basketball_tournament_predictions/README.md

 # Wharton Data Science Competition

+Update 3/27/25: We were selected as Finalists for the 2025 competition!
+(Top 5 out of 500 Teams!)

 This repository contains our work for the Wharton Data Science Competition.
 To maintain a clean and organized workflow, please follow the Git conventions below.

 ---